 The most well-known (and perhaps most dreaded) weed is one of the first to appear in early spring.
-Its name, dandelion, is derived from the French dent de lion, meaning lion’s tooth – a reference to the leaves’ distinctive jagged edge.
-It has an earthy and slightly bitter flavor and is best harvested when the leaves are young and tender.
-If you’re the adventurous type, you can even make coffee from the taproot and wine from the flowers!
+Its name, dandelion, is derived from the French dent de lion, meaning lion’s tooth – a reference to its leaves’ distinctive jagged edge.
+It has an earthy and slightly bitter flavor and is best harvested when leaves are young and tender.
+For the adventurous types, you can even make coffee from the taproot and wine from the flowers.

-Often mistaken for dandelion, this lookalike resembles the dandelion when it’s young but as it matures, the arrow-shaped leaves become more prominent and more prickly, and they continue to grow all the way up the stem.
-Each stem then terminates in a cluster of yellow blooms (rather than a single flower, like a dandelion).
-The leaves, flowers, and roots are all edible, but the flavor is less bitter when the plant is harvested early.
+Common yard weeds known as sow thistle are often mistaken for dandelions.
+But this lookalike just resembles the other yellow garden pest when it is young.
+As it matures, arrow-shaped leaves become more prominent and pricklier, and they continue to grow all the way up the stem.
+Each stem eventually terminates in a cluster of yellow blooms, rather than a single flower like a dandelion.
+The leaves, flowers and roots are all edible, but the flavor is less bitter when the plant is harvested early.

 This easily recognizable weed starts popping up in cool, damp areas in late winter to early spring.
-Its geranium-shaped leaves have lobes of five or seven, but its most defining characteristic is one that it’s also named for: a fruiting head that looks like a miniature wheel of cheese.
-This is why some call it the cheeseweed.
-The plant’s extremely mild flavor means the leaves will taste like whatever you cook or dress it with; harvest when young for the best texture.
+Its geranium-shaped leaves have lobes of five or seven, but its most defining characteristic is one that it is also named for: a fruiting head that looks like a miniature wheel of cheese.
+This is why some gardeners call it the cheeseweed.
+The plant’s extremely mild flavor means the leaves will taste like whatever it is cooked or dressed with.
+Harvest when young for the best texture.

-Though it’s considered an invasive weed on the coast of California, fennel does have some redeeming qualities.
-The umbrella-shaped flower clusters attract bees, butterflies, and other pollinators.
-The plants are natural habitats for anise swallowtail caterpillars and the entire plant is edible, including the bulb, stems, fronds, flowers, pollen, and seeds.
-In fact, you can harvest the seeds while they’re still green and juicy to add a fresh anise flavor to food.
+Though it is considered an invasive weed on the coast of California, fennel does have some redeeming qualities.
+The umbrella-shaped flower clusters attract bees, butterflies and other pollinators, and the plant is a natural habitat for anise swallowtail caterpillars.
+The entire plant is edible, including the bulb, stems, fronds, flowers, pollen and seeds.
+Harvest seeds while they are still green and juicy to add a fresh anise flavor to food.

-Also known as common yellow oxalis (as it has delicate yellow flowers), wood sorrel is often mistaken for clover with its three-leaf shape.
-But here’s how you can tell the difference: the leaves on wood sorrel are heart-shaped with a crease down the center, while the leaves on clover are rounded and flat.
-It has a flavor that’s bright and tart, and you can steep a handful of leaves in water to make wood sorrel “lemonade.”
+Also known as common yellow oxalis (as it has delicate yellow flowers), wood sorrel is sometimes mistaken for clover due to its three-leaf shape.
+There is an easy way to tell the difference, though.
+The leaves on wood sorrel are heart-shaped with a crease down the center, while the leaves on clover are rounded and flat.
+Wood sorrel has a flavor that is bright and tart, and a handful of leaves steeped in water can make wood sorrel “lemonade.”

-The best defense against weeds overtaking your landscape is to mulch your garden beds well.
-Add a 3-inch layer of organic mulch (such as straw or shredded bark) over the bed, leaving a few inches of breathing room from the stems of your plants.
-(Placing mulch directly against the stems can hold excess moisture and promote rot.)
-Replenish the mulch as needed throughout the season to ensure it’s spread evenly and thickly enough to smother weed seeds.
+One of the best defenses against weeds overtaking your landscape is to mulch garden beds well.
+Add a 3-inch layer of organic mulch like straw or shredded bark over the bed, leaving a few inches of breathing room from the stems of plants.
+Placing mulch directly against the stems can hold excess moisture and promote rot.
+Replenish mulch as needed throughout the season to ensure it is spread evenly and thickly enough to smother weed seeds.

-If you want to remove the weeds (or pull them up for dinner), saturate the soil first with a thumb control watering nozzle and Flexogen Super Duty hose then let the water soak in a few inches.
-Moist soil will make it much easier for you to remove the entire plant (taproot and all), especially if you have heavy clay in your yard.
-You can also wait to weed after a good rain, which will help release weeds with hardly any effort on your part.
+If weeds manage to break through the mulch, removing them (or pulling edible ones up for dinner) is a good first step.
+Then simply saturate soil with a thumb control watering nozzle and Flexogen Super Duty hose and let the water soak in a few inches.
+Moist soil will make it much easier to remove the entire plant (taproot and all), especially if heavy clay is part of the soil.
+You can also wait to weed until after a good rain, which will help release weeds with hardly any effort at all.